 A loss leader is a common strategy used in many aspects of marketing and advertising.
 In very basic terms, loss leaders are products or services that are sold at, or often below, the wholesale cost to the business or supplier.
 But it is a gamble used to encourage further sales.

 There are many different kinds of loss leaders, depending on the item, its use, location, and a variety of other factors.
 Some are related to a very specific product and purpose, others are more general as a way to stimulate store sales.

 Brake Checks and Oil Changes

-You see the signs as you pass by garages and automotive stores - FREE brake check, or $18 oil change.
-The first may seem reasonable; after all, how long does it take to do a quick check of the brake pads?
-Well, it takes enough time that it should cost at least $20, but the service is offered at a loss to the garage because most of the time, they'll find an issue that needs to be repaired.
+You see the signs as you pass by garages and automotive stores, free brake check, or $18 oil change.
+The first may seem reasonable—after all, how long does it take to do a quick check of the brake pads?
+Actually, it takes enough time that it should cost at least $20, but the service is offered at a loss to the garage because most of the time, they'll find an issue that needs to be repaired.

-The same goes for the oil change.
+The same holds true for the oil change.
 Common sense dictates that the garage is losing money.
-A filter and 4 quarts of synthetic blend oil are around $25.
-But once again, the loss is taken so that the mechanics get a chance to put your car on the lift, check it out, and offer repairs.
+A filter and 4 quarts of synthetic blend oil cost about 25.
+Once again, the loss is taken so that the mechanics get a chance to put your car on the lift, check it out, and offer repairs.
 Reputable shops will only suggest repairs that are actually needed.
-Others...they'll always find a problem, even when there isn't one.
+Others will always find a problem, even when there isn't one.

 Black Friday Doorbusters

 When Black Friday rolls around, you will see a tremendous number of "doorbuster deals" that seem like they're going to put the stores out of business.